 Just imagine what this approach could do in your school?

-Remember, this does not have to be done in one go.
-Too often, we search for the big fix.
-The 1% principle is based around lots of small changes that make a larger difference over a period of time.
+The whole principle is based around lots of small changes that make a larger difference over a period of time.
 The key is integrating these insights into school improvement plans to ensure that the benefits are felt not just in individual classrooms but across the entire school.

 But where do you start?

 The KS2 SATs give a validated indication of each of your students strengths and weaknesses and the results are made available every year by the DfE – broken down to performance in each individual question via analyse school performance.
 These are standardised assessments – marked independently – and so give a great overview of your school curriculum and how successfully it guided your Year 6 to achieve their potential.

 But more importantly, this assessment data can provide the keys for you to unlock your those marginal gains across every year of your school.

 Our Results are average in all subjects across the board.
 How do we search for something specific?